JSB68/hello-world/README.md

 # hello-world
-The Beginning
+The Beginning!
-This is reinventing myself.
+I am reinventing myself.
 I was a corporate financial analyst and I have decided to change careers.